chalcolith/ironmeta/README.md

 These rules show that you can pass rules as parameters to other rules.
 To match against them, just capture them in a variable in your parameter pattern, and then use the variable as an expression in your pattern.
 You can pass parameters as usual.

+## Patterns as Arguments

+You can also pass arbitrary patterns as arguments.
+Variables from the outer rule that you use in the argument pattern will be passed to the inner pattern when matching.

 ## List Folding